tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 ( λy . y  y) ( λy. y y)   - which is alpha equivalent to what we started with, so goto (1)
 ```

 Thus, the reduction would go on forever.
 Such an expression is said to be divergent.
-However, if a lambda function is not able to refer to itself it is still not obvious how recursion is possible.
+However, if a lambda function is not able to refer to itself, it is still not obvious how recursion is possible.

 The answer is due to the American mathematician Haskell Curry and is called the fixed-point or Y combinator: